junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 # Visualize Global Population Data with Mapbox, Node.js, and GridDB: A Step-by-Step Guide

-In this blog, we will show you how to display world population data from [worldometers](https://www.worldometers.info/) using React, Mapbox GL JS, Node.js, and GridDB.
+This blog will show you how to display world population data from [worldometers](https://www.worldometers.info/) using React, Mapbox GL JS, Node.js, and GridDB.

 ![main_poject_flow](assets/images/project-diagram.svg)

-The flow for this project can be breakdown into a few steps:
+The development flow for this project can be breakdown into a few steps:

 ## Data Acquisition

 First, we need to get real-time data from [worldometers](https://www.worldometers.info/).
-This can be done by scrapping the website or use API and then getting the data that we need.
+This can be done by scrapping the website or using API and then getting the data that we need.

-The data will be extracted at regular intervals and then store it at the GridDB database.
-The data that stored can be use for further analysis, prediction, reporting, etc.
+The data will be extracted at regular intervals and then stored in the GridDB database.
+The data stored can be used for further analysis, prediction, reporting, etc.

 ## Back-end Development